 CV is the calorific value of the gas.

-Where calculations are done

-Many GMSs do some of the above calculations on-site, but it is generally only the largest metering installations that perform the full conversion of measured volume to energy on-site.
-It is therefore common for at least some of the calculation to be done as back-office routines in retailers’ billing systems.

-Retailers commonly obtain metering services from third-party service providers, and they must be careful to identify which parts of the energy calculation are being done on-site (and already allowed for in the ‘meter readings’ they obtain), and which parts remain to be done in their billing systems.

-To assist retailers to comply with the legal requirements and industry best-practice, Gas Industry Co issues a guideline on how the calculations to convert volume to energy should be done: Gas (Downstream Reconciliation) Rules 2008 Billing Factors Guidelines.

 Mass based approach to gas measurement

 The previous sections of this chapter relate to the gas measurement calculations required where a meter measures the volume of the flowing gas.
 The vast majority of gas flow meters measure volume, but several technologies – thermal meters and Coriolis meters – allow for the direct measurement of mass flow.
 Aside from the inherent properties of these meters (discussed in Section 3.3), mass meters substantially simplify the conversion to energy units.

-Mass can be converted to a standard volume is the specific gravity of the gas is known:
+Mass can be converted to a standard volume if the specific gravity of the gas is known:

-E = M / (SG x ρ(air)) x CV
+E = M / (SG x ρ(air)) x CV , where:

-Where

 E is energy to be billed;

 M is mass of gas delivered;